sh-valery/websocket-goroutine/readme.md

 To connect to the server, you can use the webpage provided in the `web` directory.

-1. Open the HTML file in the `web` directory in your browser.
-This will open a webpage that connects to the web socket server and displays the message received from the server.
+1. Open example file served by the web server in your browser: http://localhost:8080/ or Open the HTML file directly in the `web` directory in any browser.
+There is a webpage that connects to the web socket server and displays the message received from the server.

 ## Testing the server